semgrep/semgrep-docs/docs/semgrep-code/java.md

 **Figure**. `unsafe-sql-concatenation-in-method-taint-field-sensitivity`.
 To view the entire sample code and rule, click **Open in Playground**.

 This demo rule detects that `C.x` is tainted by way of the `injection` variable.
-It is able to differentiate `C.y` as untained.
+It is able to differentiate `C.y` as untainted.

 - This example has one true positive on **line 21** and one true negative on **line 24**.
 - **Line 15** of the rule tells Semgrep to match for the following pattern: